brettz9/BADIPagesCreatedLinks/README.md

 ## Medium priority to-dos

-1. Allow more precise namespace config (whitelist or blacklist)
 1. Allow admin page to customize renames (have separate table column) or have renames specified as properties within (category) pages.